How Debt Is Split in Divorce: Credit Card, Mortgage, Auto & Medical

-The best strategy is to pay off debt before finalizing your divorce.
+The best strategy is to pay off debt your debt before finalizing your divorce.
 That’s often not possible, however, so the obligations are split.
 For instance, the woman makes the car payments.
 The man is responsible for the mortgage payments.

 Trouble begins when they either can’t or won’t pay up.
 Mortgage companies, credit cards and other creditors are not parties to the divorce decree.
 They don’t care who spent $4,392 on a post-divorce party cruise to Cozumel.
 They just want their money.
 If your name is on the account, you are on the hook regardless of what your divorce decree says.